AdobeDocs/journey-optimizer.en/help/using/email/email-opt-out.md

 >[!NOTE]
 >
->All you marketing messages must include an opt-out link.
+>All your marketing messages must include an opt-out link.
 This is not required for transactional messages.
 The message category - **[!UICONTROL Marketing]** or **[!UICONTROL Transactional]** - is defined at the [channel surface](../configuration/channel-surfaces.md#email-type) level and when creating the message.

 To insert an unsubscription link in your email content, you can:

-* Add an unsubscribe link in the email header.
-Enabling the **[!UICONTROL List-Unsubscribe]** option at the channel surface level adds an opt-out link in the email header.
+* Add a one click unsubscribe URL in the email header.
+Enabling the **[!UICONTROL List-Unsubscribe Header]** option at the channel surface level adds an opt-out link in the email header.
 [Learn more on opt-out in email header](#unsubscribe-header)

 * Enable the **one-click opt-out link** for your email.
 [Learn how to add a one-click opt-out link](#one-click-opt-out)